-To optimize your camp experience and connect more fully with the NBTSC community, we strongly suggest that you either leave your phone at home or ask us to stash it away during camp (in a lockbox or the locked trunk of a car).
-Or at minimum, plan to keep your phone off and in airplane mode, in a zipped pocket in the bottom of your backpack or tote bag.
+To optimize your camp experience and connect more fully with the NBTSC community, we suggest that you either leave your phone at home or ask us to stash it away during camp (in a lockbox or the locked trunk of a car).
+Or at minimum, plan to keep your phone off and in airplane mode, perhaps in a zipped pocket in the bottom of your backpack or tote bag.
 Just plan ahead for these:

-- camera ~ if you like to take pictures, bring a camera or plan to get your phone out intentionally, at specific times - timekeeping ~ many campers bring an inexpensive watch, and/or a simple vibrating alarm clock if they're heavy sleepers - note taking ~ pocket-sized notebook works great - flashlight ~ just bring an actual flashlight or headlamp.
+- camera ~ if you like to take pictures, bring a camera or plan to get your phone out intentionally, at specific times - tīmekeeping ~ many campers bring an inexpensive watch, a fitbit (or similar), and/or for heavy sleepers, a simple vibrating alarm clock - note taking ~ pocket-sized paper notebook still does the trick - flashlight ~ just bring an actual flashlight or headlamp.